Financing a Vacation Property

 Rates and terms for rental properties will be adjusted due to the unit being a rental.
 You can expect to make a down payment of 20% or more and fixed interest rates can be up to 0.50% higher compared to a primary residence.
 This is essentially the same rate and term pricing as when financing a traditional home.
 There may be a slight adjustment but not by very much.

 How does a lender determine whether or not a purchase will be for a second home or as an investment property?
 It’s fairly simple, really.
 On the loan application there’s a section that asks about occupancy and what the status of the property will be.
 If it’s for a second home, the property can’t be located across town in another neighborhood.
 That’s clearly a rental property and not a vacation home.

-Another common way to finance a log cabin is to tap into the equity of a primary residence with an equity loan.
-This is possibly the most competitive way to finance a log cabin.
+Another common way to finance a vacation property is to tap in to the equity of a primary residence with an equity loan.
+This is possibly the most competitive way to finance a vacation property.
 Equity loans on a primary residence provide some very attractive rates.
 There rates will be slightly higher compared to a first lien mortgage but not by much.
-If there is enough equity in a primary residence to make a purchase, there will be no need to finance the log cabin with a new mortgage.
+If there is enough equity in a primary residence to make a purchase, there will be no need to finance the second property.

-If there is no cabin where you want to live but you’d like to build one, we can look at a construct-to-perm loan, where financing for the construction as well as a long term mortgage are built into the same loan program.
+If you’d like to build a vacation property, we can look at a construct-to-perm loan, where financing for the construction as well as a long term mortgage are built into the same loan program.

-If this is you, if you’re thinking of buying and financing a vacation cabin, let’s talk first and together we’ll go over the details of all your loan options.
+If you’re thinking of buying, financing or building a vacation property, let’s talk.
+We’ll go over the details of all your loan options.
 As a mortgage broker, I have access to multiple loan programs that a regular bank may not have access to.
 After you’ve submitted an application and provided some initial documentation, I can issue a preapproval letter for you.
-This assures the sellers that you’ve been qualified for financing to purchase your very own vacation cabin.
+This assures the sellers that you’ve been qualified for financing to purchase your very own vacation home.